mattjet101/basic_arduino_project/README.md

 # basic_arduino_project
-Basic project to experiment with Arduino, including built-in led and libraries
+Basic project to experiment with Arduino, including built-in led and libraries.
+Did it in a day.